Make sure this part fits

 Genuine GM Part 3041827, the Right Choice

-Your vehicle deserves only genuine OEM GM parts and accessories.
 To ensure reliability, purchase GM part # 3041827 Core,A/C Refrigerant Service Valve.
 It is sometimes referred to as GM HVAC Pressure Switch, GM A/C System Valve Core.
-Our GM parts and accessories are expedited directly from authorized GM dealers strategically located all across the U.S. and are backed by the manufacturer's 12 month, 12,000 mile warranty.
-OEM GM parts are the best for restoring your vehicle to factory condition performance.
+Directly from GM, genuine parts are superb with regards to quality, longevity, and fit.
+Every single part passed stringent quality testing, so you can be sure that it's safe, durable, and built to perform like your original parts.
 This part fits specific Cadillac ATS, Brougham, CTS models.
 It fits Chevrolet Camaro, Silverado, Tahoe.
 It also fits GMC Sierra, Suburban, Yukon.
 This also fits Saturn LW1, LW200, Outlook.

 Why choose GM Parts Giant